 Section 2.
 Purpose of the Agency.
-The purpose of the Agency is to provide residents of Taylorsville a redevelopment plan of action that would revitalize and upgrade certain areas with quality development which are conducive to the long range goals of the City.
+The purpose of the Agency is to provide residents of Taylorsville with a redevelopment plan of action that would revitalize and upgrade certain areas with quality development which are conducive to the long-range goals of the City.
+In furtherance of this purpose, the Agency is authorized to undertake such additional activities and to exercise such powers as are permitted to redevelopment agencies under the laws of the State of Utah.

 Section 3.
 Governing Board.
-The governing board of the Agency shall be known as the Governing Board or Board of Directors.
-The Board of Directors shall be composed of the members of the City Council.
+The governing board of the Agency shall be known as the Board of Directors (“Board”).
+The Board shall be composed of the members of the City Council.
 Each member shall have one vote.
+All policy-making powers of the Agency shall be exercised by the Board.

 Section 4.
 Seal of Agency.
-The Agency shall have an official seal which the Board of Directors shall approve as to form and style.
+The Agency shall have an official seal which the Board shall approve as to form and style.

 Section 5.
 Office of Agency.
 The office of the Agency shall be located at the Taylorsville City offices, or such other place as the Agency may designate.